1blockologist/interviews/storage.md

 ])
 ```

-Implement the `wrap` function above.
-If you're feeling ambitious, write a lowLevelStorage mock, and test your implementation.
+- implement the `wrap` function above
+- write a lowLevelStorage mock, and test your implementation